nikunj-taneja/pytorch-examples/README.md

 # PyTorch Examples
-This repository is a collection of models developed by me while learning PyTorch.
+This repository is a collection of models that I developed while learning PyTorch.

 ## Datasets used in this repository: